johnpapa/vue-workshop/labs.md

 #### Step 3

 Locate the `Add router-link Here` comment in the `orders-list.vue` template.
-Add the following code after the comment to link back to the `villains-list.vue`
+Replace the comment with the following code to link back to the `villains-list.vue`.

 ```javascript
 <router-link :to="{ name: 'villains' }">View Villains</router-link>